8 Stunning Scandinavian Castles You Can Actually Sleep In

 Görvälns Slott, Sweden

 There’s a lot to love about this 17th-century converted manor house on the banks of Sweden's Lake Mälaren.
 First, there’s the grounds: 900 bucolic acres include a central lake where guests gather to fish, swim, and waterski.
-Then there are the rooms: just 38 of them—kitted out with Baroque flourishes like furred lampshades, gilded antique headboards, and Louis IX chairs that make you feel like you’re one of a handful of guests at an intimate royal gathering.
+Then there are the rooms: there's just 38 of them and they're kitted out with Baroque flourishes like furred lampshades, gilded antique headboards, and Louis IX chairs that make you feel like you’re one of a handful of guests at an intimate royal gathering.
 Finally, there's the restaurant, where the tasting menus spotlight seasonal, locally sourced dishes like Swedish duck with pumpkin and cranberries paired with wines hand-selected by an on-site sommelier.

 Dragsholm Slot, Denmark

 Dragsholm looks straight out of a Disney fairytale—an eye-popping 13th-century estate on the ocean whose interiors channel today's minimalist Scandinavian aesthetic.
 The 34 rooms are stylishly spare and dispersed between the U-shaped central hilltop castle and adjacent annex.
 (Go for the more traditional rooms, which have four-poster Hästens beds and garden views.)
 The food is a big draw, here: Chef Claus Henriksen, formerly a sous-chef at Noma, lends his gastronomic expertise to creative tasting menus on New Nordic cuisine at the hotel's more formal Castle Kitchen as well as house-made comfort foods at his casual Eatery—think fried sausage, skyr yogurt, smoked lard, and apple juice freshly pressed from the castle orchard.